monomelodies/dbmover/README.md

 creates some temporary procedures you can call in combination with simple SQL `IF`/`BEGIN`/`END` blocks.

+> Depending on your database vendor, it might be required to wrap these in a
+> "throwaway" procedure.
+E.g. MySQL only supports `IF` inside a procedure.

 ### Renaming a table
 To rename an entire table we must determine if the orginal table exists and the target table doesn't: